novotnyj/thepay-client/README.md

 $url = $this->thepayClient->getPaymentUrl($payment);
 ```

-Now redirect your customer payment gate on `$url`.
+Now redirect your customer to the payment gate on `$url`.

 ## Process payment response